nawazsheikh19/Identification-and-Classification-of-Wildlife-from-Camera-Trap-Images/README.md

 To use this code, you will need to install or use the following:

-Python
-Google Colab or Jupiter Notebook
+Python, Google Colab or Jupiter Notebook, Keras, Tensorflow, NumPy, ScikitPlot, Pygal, OpenCV
-Keras
-Tensorflow
-NumPy
-ScikitPlot
-Pygal
-OpenCV

 2. Running
 Pre-trained models could be found at the following links: